 Compulsory identiﬁcation & registration (I&R) of dogs and cats across the EU

-Although a majority of EU countries have compulsory I&R for dogs, without a system for the identiﬁcation and registration which is accessible across the EU, there is currently little traceability when animals are moved over borders.
+Although a majority of EU countries have compulsory identification and registration (I&R) for owned dogs, a minority have this for cats.
+Furthermore, registration is organised in many ways and the information is, in some cases, neither centralised nor connected to an EU database.
+Without an I&R system accessible across the EU, there is currently little traceability when animals are moved over borders.
 This can pose a risk to both human and animal health and welfare.
-Compulsory identiﬁcation and registration would provide traceability in the event of disease outbreak and would also help to tackle the illegal trade in dogs and cats in the EU.
+Compulsory I&R would provide traceability in the event of disease outbreak and would also help to tackle the illegal trade in dogs and cats in the EU.

 We are calling for EU legislation requiring the compulsory permanent identiﬁcation and registration of owned dogs and cats on a national database, which is linked to an EU database.
-The new EU Animal Health Law provides framework legislation under which this could be introduced.
+The 2016 EU Animal Health Law provides framework legislation under which this could be introduced.

 Requirements should include all owned dogs and cats being microchipped at an appropriate age, such as before leaving the mother/place of birth, and should ensure that the procedure is performed by a qualified veterinary professional.

 Harmonisation of registration requirements, meanwhile, should focus on how this is organised at national level (i.e. that information is collected in or connected to a central database).
 This should go alongside a requirement for the central database in each country to communicate with an EU database, and harmonisation of microchip number composition so that microchip numbers include the country code.